Have your exercise plans fallen by the wayside? Whatever the reason, there are ways to pull yourself out of a workout rut and get back into a routine.

 It’s a good idea to establish your current baseline fitness level before starting an exercise plan.
 This allows you to find an exercise regime that is comfortable for you.
 Plus, it gives you a base to track your progress.

 You can work with a specialist like a personal trainer or a physical therapist.
-Or you can create your own assessment by finding how many push-ups, squats or other basic exercises you can do in a set amount of time.
+Or you can create your own assessment.
+Do this by finding how many basic exercises you can do in a set amount of time.
+This can include squats, push-ups and lunges.

 3. Build your own workout routine